jackyzha0/jackyzha0.github.io/content/posts/paid-open-source.md

   - fruit
 ---

-## Making of Open Source software

-I’ve recently made my way through [_Working in Public: The Making and Maintenance of Open Source Software_](thoughts/Making%20and%20Maintenance%20of%20OSS.md) by Nadia Asparouhova.
-Not only does it have some absolutely stunning cover art, it also touches on some thoughts that have been marinating in my head about the intersection of open source and [funding](thoughts/funding.md).
-So much so, that I’ve started experiencing the Baader-Meinhof effect, seeing something to do with open source and funding everywhere I look in tweets, conversations, and blogs.

-This blog post is an exploration of processes in open source, the value it provides, and how money fits into the picture.
+An exploration of processes in open source, the value it provides, and how money fits into the picture.

 ![Working in Public: The Making and Maintenance of Open Source Software](/posts/images/paid-oss/oss_book.jpg)_Working in Public: The Making and Maintenance of Open Source Software_